Get

 Is Alkaline Water Safe for Dogs?

 First and foremost, remember that most dogs can drink alkaline water under most circumstances.
-However, it’s essential to talk to your veterinarian before starting down this path.
+However, it’s essential to talk to a veterinarian before starting down this path.
 In some cases, such as dogs prone to urinary crystal or stone formation, alkaline water might not be ideal.
+It’s always best to check with a veterinarian first.

 What Is Alkaline Water?